anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 Authentication of Join Registrar:
 : Indicates how the pledge
   can authenticate the join registrar.
-This document defines a mechanism to pin the domain certificate.
+This document defines a mechanism to pin the domain certificate, or a raw public key.
-  Pinning a symmetric key, a raw key, or "CN-ID" or "DNS-ID" information (as defined in {{RFC6125}}) is left for future work.
+  Pinning a symmetric key, or "CN-ID" or "DNS-ID" information (as defined in {{RFC6125}}) is left for future work.

 Anti-Replay Protections: